BetonQuest/BetonQuest/docs/Documentation/Scripting/Building-Blocks/Integration-List.md

 Alternatively, you could use the `deathRadiusAllPlayers` argument to count all deaths of the specified mythic mob(s), no matter if it was killed by a non-player source or not.
 You can add a `notify` keyword if you want to send a notification to players whenever the objective progresses.
 You can also add an optional `marked` argument to only count kills marked with the `mspawn` event.
-The only supported variable for the marked argument is `%player%`.
+Variables are supported.

 This objective has three properties: `amount`, `left` and `total`. `amount` is the amount of mythic mobs already killed, `left` is the amount of mythic mobs still needed to kill and `total` is the amount of mythic mobs initially required.